 Antony, (Sergay’s equivalent from the Quantum Code), describes the technology behind the Orion Code.
 He calls it…“NQS”.

 He goes on to explain what “NQS” stands for…

 Is he maybe thinking…“Near Quantum Speed”?

 Moving forward through the video there are even more similarities.
 If you’ve read my review of Quantum Code, you will also know that Michael contacted 3 beta tester users to check on their progress.

 It turns out those same 3 people, Robert, Mark and Cindy, ALSO tried the Orion Code!

-And just like last time, it would seem that Cindy from South Africa is too busy spending her earnings to take a call from Edward and the Orion Code team.
+And just like last time, it would appear that Cindy from South Africa is too busy spending her earnings to take a call from Edward and the Orion Code team.